Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Background and New Method

-The loss of identifiability may lead to a non-invertible Fisher information matrix, resulting in decreased statistical efficiency --- even when an identifiable submodel is considered, the best point estimator may suffer from a slow convergence rate as the sample size $n$ increases.
-For example, \cite{chen1995optimal} demonstrated such a phenomenon when the mixing distribution is restricted to the form $G(\theta) = \frac{2}{3}\delta_{-h} + \frac{1}{3}\delta_{2h}$ for $h\in \mathbb{R}$, and $g$ satisfies certain regular conditions to make the reduced parameter $h$ identifiable.
-However, even for this identifiable submodel, the MLE for $h$ still converges at the slow rate of $n^{-1/4}$ when the true parameter $h^\ast = 0$.
-Therefore, it is crucial to correctly specify the number $K$ of mixture components before conducting statistical inference for finite mixture models, which motivates the problem of model selection for $K$ in this paper.
+The loss of identifiability often leads to non-invertible Fisher information matrices and decreased efficiency—even when an identifiable submodel is considered, the best estimator may suffer from slow convergence rates.
+For instance, \cite{chen1995optimal} demonstrated that when the mixing distribution is restricted to the form $G(\theta) = \frac{2}{3}\delta_{-h} + \frac{1}{3}\delta_{2h}$ for $h\in \mb{R}$, and $g$ satisfies certain regular conditions to make the reduced parameter $h$ identifiable, the MLE for $h$ still converges at the slow rate of $n^{-1/4}$ when the true parameter $h^\ast = 0$.
+Therefore, it is crucial to correctly specify the number of components before inference, motivating the model selection problem in this paper.